redis/redis-doc/topics/acl.md

 By saying +@all and -@dangerous we included all the commands and later removed all the commands that are tagged as dangerous inside the Redis command table.
-Please note that command categories **never include modules commnads** with the exception of +@all.
+Please note that command categories **never include modules commands** with the exception of +@all.
 If you say +@all all the commands can be executed by the user, even future commands loaded via the modules system.
 However if you use the ACL rule +@readonly or any other, the modules commands are always